Jfeldman34/AF3Complex/docs/input.md

 }
 ```

-You can also run with pre-computed MSA, but let AlphaFold 3 search for
+You can also run with pre-computed MSA, but let AF3Complex search for
 templates.
 This can be achieved by setting `unpairedMsa` and `pairedMsa`, but
 keeping templates unset (or set to `null`).
 The profile given as an input to
 Hmmsearch when searching for templates will be built from the provided